Why Take Japanese Lessons?

 - : An app for you to practice Japanese listening and speaking by listening to Japanese local radios and chatting with friends.

 - : Learn essential Japanese words and phrases and practice your accent with Speech Studio from this app.
 Downloadable audio recorded by native Japanese speaker let you learn natural Japanese offline.

 - : This free app provides short, native Japanese texts every day that helps you improve your Japanese reading skill and expend your Japanese vocabulary.
-It also features one-tap word look up function, quite handy and time saving.
-Besides, people on app store mostly find it helpful and impressive.
+It also features a one-tap word lookup function, quite handy and time-saving.
+Besides, people on the app store mostly find it helpful and impressive.